 According to First Minister Nicola Sturgeon, "Scotland is a modern multi-faith and multi-cultural country where all people can live together in harmony, and where people of all faiths and ethnic backgrounds can follow their religion or belief and achieve their potential.
 These events are tremendously important in bringing together different communities united in a common purpose.
 We all want to live in a Scotland where mutual trust, respect and understanding form the basis for our lives and our relationships with others.
 I know that these basic principles will underpin the various events being held up and down the country during interfaith week”.

-Scottish Interfaith Week 2016 will take place from 13th - 20th November on the theme of 'Religion and the Media'.
+Scottish Interfaith Week 2016 took place from 13th - 20th November.
+The theme was 'Religion and the Media'.
 The media plays an increasingly important role in people's lives, whether through newspapers, TV, radio or social media and many people are influenced by what they read, see and hear.
 Media reporting can have a powerful effect on people of different faiths, both positive and negative.
-This year's theme gives us an opportunity to explore our complex relationship with the media, how we can share the positive stories of faith and interfaith work and challenge some of the negative reporting and stereotypes about people of different faiths in the media.
+The 2016 theme gave us an opportunity to explore our complex relationship with the media, how we can share the positive stories of faith and interfaith work and challenge some of the negative reporting and stereotypes about people of different faiths in the media.

 Click here for resources for Scottish Interfaith Week for schools, youth and community groups.